LCAV/mooc-hwlab/docs/audio-peripherals/passthrough/io_setup.md

 The **communication standard** is "I2S" or "LSB-justified" as shown in first paragraph of page 7 of the [datasheet](https://cdn-shop.adafruit.com/product-files/3421/i2S+Datasheet.PDF), we will then choose "I2S Phillips" like done for I2S1.

 This datasheet gives more information about the **Data and Frame format**.
 We will chose the same parameter as for I2S1 but figure 7 of the datasheet shows us that the frame is 32bits and that the microphone will send 18 bits with the actual value, then 6 of 0 state and then 8 of tri-state.
-We will chose "16 Bits Data on 32 Bits Frame" in order to use 16Bits variable and have a faster processing.
+Nevertheless, we will chose "16 Bits Data on 32 Bits Frame" in order to have a faster processing.

-The **Audio frequency** have to be defined.
+The **Audio frequency** has to be defined.
 This device is a bit more restrictive that the DAC.
-Indeed in page 7 of the datasheet we can read the following: _Clock frequencies from 2.048Mhz to 4.096MHz are supported so sampling rates from 32KHz to 64KHz can be had by changing the clock frequency._ In this case we clearly see that a frequency slower than 32kHz will theoretically not work properly.
+Indeed in page 7 of the datasheet we can read the following: _Clock frequencies from 2.048Mhz to 4.096MHz are supported so sampling rates from 32KHz to 64KHz can be had by changing the clock frequency._ In this case we clearly see that a frequency slower than 32kHz will not work properly.
 {% endtab %}
 {% endtabs %}